microsoft/scitt-ccf-ledger/demo/cts_poc/README.md

 - A Certificate Authority (CA) certificate and private key are required to configure the SCITT instance.
 The CA certificate and private key must be provided by the SCITT Operator.
 For getting a sample pair for testing purposes, you can use the script [cacerts-generator.sh](./cacerts-generator.sh).

-    For running the script, you are required to provide the following environment variables:
+    For running the script, you can provide the following environment variables:

     - `CACERT_OUTPUT_DIR`: Path to the output directory where the CA certificate and private key files will be stored